 8 Learn flash compensation and/or manual flash

 Don’t fear your flash!
 It can really save your day in tricky lighting conditions.
-Like the previous tip, you can control your flash either by full manual or by compensation.
+Like the previous tip, you can control your flash either by full manual or by compensation (full auto TTL is not “control”).
 In most situations you will come a long way by just using compensation, like 1 to 2 EV down from what the camera wants, to add a touch of light.
 With an external flash mounted in the hot shoe, you have even more options like bouncing the light off of something behind you or from the side, making the light more pleasant (be aware the bounced light will pick up the surface color of the bounced surface).
 For full control, use manual exposure mode and manual flash mode.

 9 Read more books about photography and watch videos on YouTube